treeman/jonashietala/drafts/battling_burnout.markdown

 And I'm glad I did, because without it I probably would've crashed *much* harder.

 The company I work for took it seriously and was incredibly helpful and were very supportive throughout the whole process.
-They reduced my workload as much as possible, made it clear that that I could take as much time off as needed and importantly they never made me feel guilty.
+They reduced my workload, made it clear that that I could take as much time off as needed and importantly they never made me feel guilty.

 Admitting that I had a problem was a difficult thing.
 I really wanted to hide that I went on sick leave from my partner---a very clear vote for fleeing over fighting.
 Maybe if I didn't tell anyone I could continue fooling myself that everything was fine?

-# Struggling to find a balance
-And I'm glad I did, because without it I probably would've crashed *much* harder.

-I'll go into [more detail](#what-helped-me) on what specifically helped me, but I think it's important to recognize that in the end you're the only one who can solve your problems.

-And for me my biggest problem was how to find a balance in how I addressed my burnout, and how I addressed my depression.

-To simplify, this is the big picture approach:

-- **To battle burnout**

-  Take it easy to regain energy.

-- **To battle depression**

-  Do things to make me feel accomplished and increase my happiness.

-The problem here is that they often interfere with each other.
-If I take it easy and do nothing, I feel terrible because I didn't accomplish anything and I feel like a complete failure, and if I force myself to do lots of things I feel absolutely exhausted afterwards.

-A good example is how I very much wanted to get back to programming on my free time on my own projects.
-It's one my favorite things to do, and I knew that if I could get back to it I would get some enjoyment back into my life and some satisfaction on having done *something*.

-So one day I decided to work on something new, without any deadlines or anything to stress me out.
-Just do it for fun you know?

-I decided to [rewrite my blog in Rust][rewrite] and I tried to just get started.
-And started I did, and the hours went.
-And went.
-Until I most of the day had passed and I had missed my lunch and all the breaks I should've taken.
-And I crashed for a few days, my energy was completely spent.

-It was a success in that it was fun, and I accomplished something, but I completely failed in regaining energy.

-This is an extreme example just illustrate the issue---most of the time it was not nearly as severe---but finding a balance was something I constantly struggled with.

-[rewrite]: /blog/2022/08/29/rewriting_my_blog_in_rust_for_fun_and_profit/ "Rewriting my blog in Rust for fun and profit"
+But I didn't hide it, and she was also very supportive.
+How could I ever have thought otherwise?

-# What's the actual cause?
+# What was the actual cause?

 While the root cause wasn't external stress, such as work pressure, for me it was *internal* stress coming from me pressuring myself.